 Queen Elizabeth Hospital

-If you can spare four or more hours per week and are interested in this opportunity, please fill out our application form and declaration sheet and send them both together to: email@example.com
+If you are interested in volunteering, please fill out our application form and declaration sheet and send them both together to: email@example.com

 Meet some of our volunteer porters

 Andrew Johnson from Whitley Bay, has been a volunteer porter since March 17 volunteering at the Freeman Hospital.
 Andy embraced the role of the volunteer porter and the purpose it was introduced, to assist the patients and make them feel at ease whilst at hospital.
 Andrew has contacted control several times to check on a patient’s transport.
 Andrew has received appreciations from patients and their escorts who have commented on how helpful, pleasant and cheerful Andrew is.